I am a social scientist, data scientist, community-engaged scholar,

-20+ years of experience teaching, leading, and managing research and
+and research director with 20+ years of experience teaching, leading,

-data science teams.
+and managing research and data science teams.

-and practitioners, community experts, and students to create analysis
+practitioners, community experts, and students to create analysis and

-in the Batten School of
+member in the Batten School of

-with the School of Data
+the School of Data

 I have been fortunate to engage in a wide variety of work – as a